nicolafan/pyleague-soccer-simulation/README.md

 ## Future developments
 PyLeague can be seen as a basis for creating cool projects which need the generation of realistical random soccer results.
-Also, it can be improved and enhanced with many other features.
+<br>Also, it can be improved and enhanced with many other features.
-The next developments of PyLeague will be:
+<br>The next developments of PyLeague will be:
 * Enhancement and improvement of the available features.
 * Improvement of code documentation.
 * Development of the games simulation screen minute by minute.